metsos/demi-wicm/README.md

 ### Building

 The WICM application is entirely written in Python and does not require a special build process.
 Run:
-* `python3 setup.py -install` in order to install dependencies
+* `python3 setup.py install` in order to install dependencies

 ### Dependencies